aalemayhu/ccscanf-updates/editions/template.md

 <Summarize the week>

-This is issue X of the `ccscanf updates`.
+This is issue 0 of the `ccscanf updates`.
+A weekly newsletter collecting all of the project related links shared in the chat on https://www.twitch.tv/ccscanf

 ---